Observation of the B$_\mathrm{c}^+$ meson in PbPb and pp collisions at $\sqrt{s_{\mathrm{NN}}} =$ 5.02 TeV and measurement of its nuclear modification factor: Abstract

 The \PBpc meson was first observed in proton-antiproton collisions at the Tevatron in the $\PBpc \to \PJGy \ell^+ \PGn_{\ell}$ decay mode~\cite{Abe:1998wi}.
 Its ground and excited states were then studied in \pp collisions at the LHC~\cite{Aad:2014laa,Khachatryan:2014nfa,Aaij:2014jxa,Sirunyan:2019osb,Aaij:2019ldo}.
-In this Letter, the first observation of \PBpc mesons produced in heavy ion collisions is reported, and their production yields are compared to those in \pp collisions.
+In this Letter, the first observation of \PBpc mesons produced in heavy ion collisions is reported, and their cross sections are measured and compared in \PbPb and \pp collisions.
 The data were collected with the CMS detector in 2017 for \pp and in 2018 for \PbPb collisions at the same center-of-mass energy per nucleon pair, $\sqrtsnn = 5.02\TeV$, corresponding to integrated luminosities of 302\pbinv and 1.61\nbinv, respectively.
 The signal is reconstructed from the three muons in the $\PBpc \to (\PJGy \to \PGmp \PGmm) \PGmp \PGnGm$ decay mode.
-While this mode features a neutrino that prevents a full reconstruction of the decay, it has a much larger branching fraction than decay channels that can be completely reconstructed~\cite{Aaij:2014jxa}.
+While this mode features a neutrino that prevents a full reconstruction of the decay, it has a much larger branching fraction than neutrinoless decay channels~\cite{Aaij:2014jxa}.
 In this Letter, charge-conjugate states are implied, and the quoted cross sections correspond to the sum of \PBpc and \PBmc mesons.

 The results are presented in two kinematic regions that are defined in terms of the vector sum of the three muon momenta, and whose limits are chosen based on the single-muon acceptance of the CMS apparatus: a low-\ptvis bin, $6 < \ptvis < 11\GeV$ with rapidity $1.3 < \abs{\yvis} < 2.3$, and a high-\ptvis bin, $11 < \ptvis < 35\GeV$ with $\abs{\yvis} < 2.3$.
 In simulations, the trimuon \pt is, on average, about $15\%$ smaller than the \PBpc \pt.
-In \PbPb collisions, the analysis is performed in the 0--90\% centrality range, where centrality refers to the fraction of the inelastic nucleus-nucleus cross section, with lower values denoting a larger overlap of the nuclei.
+In \PbPb collisions, the analysis is performed in the 0--90\% centrality range, where centrality refers to the fraction of the inelastic nucleus-nucleus cross section, with lower values denoting a larger overlap of the nuclei~\cite{LoizidesImprovedMC}.
 The results integrated over the two kinematic regions are also presented, separated in the centrality ranges 0--20 and 20--90\%.
 To reduce potential biases, the analysis was performed in a ``blind'' way: the algorithms and selection procedures were finalized and formally approved using a quarter of the \PbPb data, before examining the entire sample.
 Tabulated results are provided in a HEPData record~\cite{hepdata}.